-This last weekend my husband and I hit the road and took off from the chaos and made our way up to the hills and parked ourselves at The Kumaon, in a quaint little place called Kasar Devi which is a few kilometers off Almora.
+This last weekend a friend and I hit the road and took off from the chaos and made our way up to the hills and parked ourselves at The Kumaon, in a quaint little place called Kasar Devi which is a few kilometers off Almora.

 Our burrow @thekumaon was a dreamy little chalet overlooking the Himalayan range- we got lucky one day and could see the towering Trishul and Nanda Devi peaks through the French windows in our room ( fancy,eh!)
 Everything from the bamboo facade to rustic stony look to the minimal interiors blend well with the landscape and speaks volumes about the local tradition and culture.
 The copper and stone elements as well as the furnishings have been made by the local craftspeople.